 - Hydrogen and proton transfer in aqueous systems.

 - Supercooled water, heterogenous nucleation of ice and the effects of cryogenic species.

 When two phases of water are at equilibrium, the ratio of hydrogen isotopes in each is slightly altered because of their different phase affinities.
 This isotopic fractionation process has a number of fortuitous consequences, which are utilized in hydrology and geology.
 For instance, by comparing the ratio of H to D, one can estimate the origins of a water sample, the temperature at which it was formed, and the altitude at which precipitation occurred.
 Fractionation therefore provides both an excellent test of the ability of theory to accurately predict the magnitude of quantum effects in hydrogen bonded systems and also allows insights into fractionation processes in the world's climate.
 Our previous work in this area has demonstrated the importance of anharmonicty in correctly describing H/D fractionation between liquid water and its vapor.
-Our current work is focused on ab initio prediction of fractionation ratios for systems found in the earth's climate.
+We have recently developed new approaches to efficiently compute isotope effects from path integral calculations and applied them to show that ab initio prediction of fractionation ratios for systems found in the earth's climate can be achieved.

 - Above: A depiction of the equilibrium which determines H/D fractionation between liquid water and its vapor.
 The free energy change associated with the process would be zero in the absence of quantum effects and so is entirely a consequence of quantum mechanics.